Hồ Chí Minh City: Vietnam's Southern Economic Hub

 Republic of Vietnam Era

-Following the Geneva Accords in 1954, Saigon became the capital of the Republic of Vietnam (South Vietnam).
-The city experienced rapid growth during this period, transforming from a colonial capital into a modern metropolis.
-The 1960s and early 1970s saw extensive urban development, including the construction of apartment buildings, hotels, and commercial centers.
+Following the Geneva Accords in 1954, Saigon became the capital of the Republic of Vietnam in the South.
+During this period, the city expanded rapidly, evolving from a colonial capital into a large and modernizing metropolis with new residential, commercial, and hospitality developments.

 Ho Chi Minh City Since 1975